Buddhist Psychotherapy; Counselling & Stress Management

 Addictions - including alcohol, drug, food and sexual addictions

-Diagnosed with a long term condition – such as diabetes, HIV/AIDS Hepatitis, cancer
+Diagnosed with a long term illness or condition – such as diabetes, HIV/AIDS, Hepatitis, or cancer

 Emotional and relationship issues